brianlaclair/gm-http/README.md

 ## Getting Started

- 1. Clone this repository or copy `http.gml`
+ 1. Grab the [latest release](https://github.com/brianlaclair/gm-http/releases) or clone this repository
- 2. Drop `http.gml` into your project
+ 2. Import the package (or drop `http.gml` into your project)
  3. You're ready to go!

 ##  Basic Usage